gary8564/2024-EESTec-Hackathon/README.md

 The currently used LLM are existing LLM which does not specialize in our defined task.
 We should train a specific model to estimate the Customer Experience Index more precisely.

-#### 2.
+#### 2. Further classify the product

-The classification of the repo could be better.
-For example, in Github's field, there are repository names 'BlockchainSecurity2Go-Python-Library' and 'BlockchainSecurity2Go-Android'.
+Some of the current product names are trivial.
+For example, in Github's field, there are names 'BlockchainSecurity2Go-Python-Library' and 'BlockchainSecurity2Go-Android', which could be integrated into the same product.

 ## Data Source